deadbok/project_network/recovery/README.md

 </a>
 > Illustration 9: Installing git on CLIENT-USRLAN

+After this is done leav e the client as it is for now and go on to the next step.

 ## 5.2 Configure the routers

 The goal of these steps are to get the routers online on the NAT network,